souravs17031999/CCP-AWS-CLFC01/README.md

 **Per-second billing**
 - EC2 per-second billing removes the cost of unused minutes and seconds from your bill.
 Focus on improving your applications instead of maximizing hourly usage, especially for instances running over irregular time periods such as dev/testing, data processing, analytics, batch processing, and gaming applications.
+- EC2 usage is billed in one-second increments, with a minimum of 60 seconds.
+Similarly, provisioned storage for Amazon Elastic Block Store (Amazon EBS) volumes is billed per-second increments, with a 60-second minimum.

 **Reserved instances (Savings Plans)**
 - Reserved Instances are not physical instances, but rather a billing discount that is applied to the running On-Demand Instances in your account.